- Download our Moving to Denmark Guide (PDF)

 Cost of accommodation in Denmark

 Accommodation will account for a large percentage of your monthly expenses in Denmark.
 Carefully consider your housing location, which can often affect the price.
-In particular, Copenhagen’s small size, along with its popularity, means that accommodation is scarce and expensive.
-Rental prices in Copenhagen can be up to 60 percent higher than in smaller cities like Aarhus or Odense.
+In particular, the shortage of available properties in Copenhagen, along with its popularity, means that suitable accommodation is scarce and expensive.
+That said, a good relocation agent can help source suitable properties for viewing.

 Cost of transport in Denmark

 Transport in Denmark can be affordable if you use trains and buses, but it can also be costly if you use taxis regularly.
-Petrol is also notoriously pricey, as is the cost of buying a car.
-On the other hand, cycling and walking are popular, cost-effective and healthy ways of travelling.
-In Copenhagen, a monthly public transport pass is an economical way to access buses, trains, and metro services.
+Petrol is also pricey, as is the cost of buying a car.

 Cost of groceries in Denmark